 1.1.2 The distinctive responsibility of the faculty is the academic mission of the university.
 In particular, the joint statement asserts that, "The faculty has primary responsibility for such fundamental areas as curriculum, subject matter and methods of instruction, research, faculty status, and those aspects of student life which relate to the educational process.
 On these matters the power of review or final decision lodged in the governing board or delegated by it to the president should be exercised adversely only in exceptional circumstances and for reasons communicated to the faculty."

 1.1.3 This constitution provides for the faculty to exercise this responsibility through an elected Faculty Senate.
-This Faculty Senate is designed to work in close communication and collaboration with the Board of Trustees, principal administrators and the Council of Deans, the PAT and Operating Staff Councils, and the Student Senate, each of which have their own distinctive responsibilities as well as overlapping areas of concern.
+This Faculty Senate is designed to work in close communication and collaboration with the Board of Trustees, executive officers and the Council of Deans, the PAT and Operating Staff Councils, and the Student Senate, each of which have their own distinctive responsibilities as well as overlapping areas of concern.

 3.1 Each academic department shall elect one member to the Faculty Senate for a two-year term.
 Departments with more than 20 tenure-track faculty shall elect two senators.
 For purposes of Faculty Senate membership, the Library, the Thompson School, and UNH-Manchester divisions shall be treated in the same way as departments.
 (See Bylaw 4).
 Elections shall be by an approval ballot in which every tenure-track member of the department is nominated and in which faculty members can vote for as many candidates as they wish.
 Only tenure-track faculty may vote.
 The Faculty Senate shall supervise the elections.